Naguroka/GenshinWidget/README.md

 pip install -r requirements.txt
 ```

-Note: `asyncio`, `logging`, and `configparser` are part of Python’s standard library; no need to install them via pip.

 ## Configuration

 Copy `settings.ini` next to `main.py` and fill in your details.
-The app will resolve all asset and config paths relative to the script, so launching from a different working directory works on both Windows and Linux.
+The app resolves asset and config paths relative to the script, so launching from a different working directory works on both Windows and Linux.

 Example: